 You'll be able to tell if the hotel is being used by observing whether the holes are sealed.
 You'll also develop an understanding of the bees that are visiting your garden and hotel by the sizes of the holes that are being used.
 As you add more bee hotels, you may want to increase the number of holes of those sizes.
 You'll know if you've got the right nectar and pollen plants in your garden by observing whether the bees are visiting them.

 On the other hand, if you get to the end of the summer the year after holes were sealed and see that the holes are still mudded over or filled with leaves, then you have a problem with the hotel.
 You'll have to figure out what that is.
 For example, a parasitic insect may have noticed the hole is sealed and drilled a small hole through the seal and eaten the larvae or the bee in the cocoon.
 Or, if you don't notice an entry hole in the seal, a fungus may have killed the bee in one of its stages of growth.
+(For more on the importance of maintenance, see this tunnel next explainer with an extra section on sanitation.)
 Don't spray the hotel to try to prevent this from happening again because you could harm other bees you are trying to protect.
 Think of it as just one of the hard lessons of nature at work.

 Photo credits for inset images of bee houses: Becky Griffin